jpcofr/shrdlite-course-project/README-SHRDLITE.txt

 Builds a textual description of a command.

 How to test it?
+Utter a command whose parse is ambiguous:
+           'put the black ball in a box on the floor' The system will show the user the possible parses it found: each one of them is numbered.
+The system expects the user for any of those numbers in order to explicitly execute that interpretation.

 * Quantifier handling extension
 This extension can be naturally divided into two parts:
 - Handling of the universal quantifiers: we managed these quantifiers only in the "Entity" node which is immediate child of the "Command" node, as in all pre-defined questions universal quantification affected only such entity.
   We wrote a function, named "cnfToDnf", to convert CNF formulae into DNF ones.
 Then, we added code (to the interpreter) that checks whether the mentioned entity is universally quantified, in which case we straightforwardly generate a CNF formula which is then converted into a DNF one.
 - Handling of the singleton quantifiers: we managed these quantifiers in every node of the parse tree, relying on exception handling.
 Our approach has been to warn the user whenever such a quantifier is applied to an "Object" node that has zero or more than one interpretation.

+How to test it?